Understanding Allah from Quran

 Surah Al-Qalam emphasizes monotheism and the rejection of idolatry and false beliefs.
 It demonstrates Allah’s compassionate guidance and subtle care for His Prophet and the believers.
 The surah highlights Allah’s supreme power in enacting justice and controlling the outcomes of human actions, showing His patience with humanity's persistent disobedience and His continued offer of repentance.
 It underscores Allah’s self-sufficiency and His role as the ultimate refuge and support for those who rely on Him.
 The surah emphasizes Allah’s constant surveillance and awareness of all actions and intentions, highlighting His role in bringing benefit and goodness to His creation through guidance and blessings.
 Through these attributes, Surah Al-Qalam presents a comprehensive view of Allah’s nature, encouraging believers to trust in His power, seek His guidance, and rely on His eternal support and wisdom.
 The surah serves as a reminder of Allah's ultimate justice and mercy, urging believers to remain steadfast in their faith and righteous in their actions.

-by Syed Wasiq Maqsood Shah
+by Dr. Syed Wasiq Maqsood Shah

 Comments